 There have been some very nice projects done around using machine learning algorithms for poetry generation.
-In particular, a lot of these works use Long Short Term Memory (LSTMs), a kind of neural network to generate poems.
+In particular, a lot of these works use Long Short Term Memory (LSTMs), a kind of neural network to generate sequential data.
 It is done by training the LSTM on a collection of poems and then the network is able to produce new poems.
 I was particularly interested in generating acrostics.
-I began by hacking a popular recurrent neural network repository (char-rnn) to take a word or phrase as input and generate an acrostic with that.
+These are poems in which the first letter of each line forms a phrase (which generally is the theme of the poem).
+There are other kinds of acrostic too- forming a certain image with letters combined, with the letters forming a word or phrase too.
+I began by modifying the code of a popular recurrent neural network repository (char-rnn) to take a word or phrase as input and generate an acrostic with that.
+This was done by modifying the sampling procedure of the code.

 Here’s a couple of examples of computer generated acrostics from that-